littleosbook/littleosbook/user_mode.md

 There are a few things every user mode process needs:

 - Page frames for code, data and stack.
-For now we can just allocate one page frame for the stack, and enough page frames to fit the code and fixed-size data.
+For now we can just allocate one page frame for the stack, and enough page frames to fit the program.

-- We need to copy the binary from the GRUB modules to the frames used for code.
+- We need to copy the binary from the GRUB module to the frames used for code.

 - We need a page directory and page tables to map these page frames into memory.
 At least two page tables are needed, because the code and data should